 For you as a manager 1:1's represent the opportunity to understand what can you do to remove obstacles or assist your team so they can succeed in their goals and find out what can you do better.

 Last but not least these meetings are the perfect opportunity to use them as a sensor of team health and morale.
 If your team is burned out or the morale is low, use these meetings to search for the root cause.

 On this page you will find a list of resources, articles, tools, books and common 1:1 questions that will help you prepare and organise effective 1:1s:

-This database will be updated constantly.
-If you want to keep updated please follow on Twitter @LeadingIn_tech where new content will be posted regularly.
+This database is updated constantly.
+If you want to stay in sync please follow on Twitter @LeadingIn_tech where new content will be posted regularly.

 LeadingIn.Tech #2: What does an Engineering Manager do anyway?

 Hi there!
 Welcome to the second edition of the LeadingIn.Tech newsletter.
 On this edition I'll give a step back and share to you as part of the toolkit For Engineering Managers my current understanding of what do they generally do.
 When learning about The role.